MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-health-data-consortium-content.md

 Traditional clinical trials can be complex, time consuming, and costly.
 To address these issues, a growing number of healthcare organizations are partnering together to build data consortiums.
-Through these efforts, they can share data and centralize data orchestration processes.

 Data consortiums offer several benefits: